Building & Facade Inspection (Laws and Ordinances)

 Several states and localities have laws that outline building inspection rules and frequency:

-• California - Condominium associations must perform a visual inspection every 9 years beginning Jan 1, 2025 and have a professional prepare a report detailing key information on the remaining useful lifespan of loadbearing structures and waterproofing.
+- California(Opens in a new window) - Condominium associations must perform a visual inspection every 9 years beginning Jan 1, 2025 and have a professional prepare a report detailing key information on the remaining useful lifespan of loadbearing structures and waterproofing.

-• Denver, CO - Sets specific standards high-rise buildings must meet in order to pass inspection.
+- Denver, CO(Opens in a new window) - Sets specific standards high-rise buildings must meet in order to pass inspection.

-• Florida - Building inspections as structures reach 30 years old and every 10 years thereafter, with mandatory reserve study and funding for structural integrity components (buildings, floors, windows, plumbing, electrical, etc.).
+- Florida - (Opens in a new window)Building inspections as structures reach 30 years old and every 10 years thereafter, with mandatory reserve study and funding for structural integrity components (buildings, floors, windows, plumbing, electrical, etc.).

-• City of Aventura, FL - Requires both condominium board representatives and managers of homeowners, condominium, and cooperative owners’ associations to provide a copy of any engineering report concerning structural, electrical, or life-safety concerns of a building they are responsible for to the city within 48 hours of receiving such a report.
+City of Aventura,(Opens in a new window) FL - Requires both condominium board representatives and managers of homeowners, condominium, and cooperative owners’ associations to provide a copy of any engineering report concerning structural, electrical, or life-safety concerns of a building they are responsible for to the city within 48 hours of receiving such a report.

-• Miami-Dade County, FL - Subsequent inspections required every five years for threshold buildings, recertification every 10 years for buildings 40 years of age or older.
+- Miami-Dade County(Opens in a new window), FL - Subsequent inspections required every five years for threshold buildings, recertification every 10 years for buildings 40 years of age or older.

-• New Castle County, DE - A structural inspection is required for any building with a primary load bearing system of concrete, masonry, steel or heavy timber and those buildings with structural slabs over unconditioned space.
+- New Castle County, DE(Opens in a new window) - A structural inspection is required for any building with a primary load bearing system of concrete, masonry, steel or heavy timber and those buildings with structural slabs over unconditioned space.
 Initial structural inspections required for existing buildings within two years of the effective date of a new law or within 60 days of observable damage.
 New buildings completed after the effective date of the new law would need a structural inspection within 15 years of occupancy.
 Schedule for periodic inspections no more than 10 years after the preceding inspections during the first 20 years of a building’s life, or more than five years if the building is more than 20 years old.

-• New Jersey - Initial inspections required either 15 years after issuance of certificate of occupancy, or 60 days after observable damage.
+- New Jersey (Opens in a new window)- Initial inspections required either 15 years after issuance of certificate of occupancy, or 60 days after observable damage.
 Subsequent inspections to occur every five years thereafter.
 Requires reserve funding of at least 10% by associations.

-• Jersey City - A structural inspection, as well as a visual inspection, must be conducted every 10 years.
+- Jersey City(Opens in a new window) - A structural inspection, as well as a visual inspection, must be conducted every 10 years.
 Written report required within 30 days on inspection.

-• Seattle, WA - Sets minimum standards for all high rise buildings within the city limits, with a focus on fire safety and clear emergency exits that can be utilized.
+- Seattle, WA(Opens in a new window) - Sets minimum standards for all high rise buildings within the city limits, with a focus on fire safety and clear emergency exits that can be utilized.

 Facade Inspection Ordinances (click for full law)